 Meth Rehab Center in Cincinnati

-Taking a Holistic Approach to Drug Addiction
+Taking a Holistic Approach to Meth Addiction Treatment

 If you’re addicted to meth and/or other drugs and need help, whether it’s detoxing or therapy, Cedar Oaks Wellness Center has the right program for you.
 Our meth addiction treatment has helped clients throughout Cincinnati recover peacefully in nature.
 Located on 120 acres of forest, our facility provides a calm, judgment-free atmosphere for you to commit to a healthy and sober lifestyle.